ursuscamp/nomen/REFACTOR.md

 - [x] Update Records link isn't working from name page
 - [x] Still loggin lots of transfer messages for some reason
   - [x] Create vw for unindexed blocks, including using the transfer cache
+- [ ] Item left in transfer cache after transfer is complete